-Along the Via Francigena to Rome - the last stretch through Lazio - VF 7
+Via Francigena: Orvieto to Rome - the last stretch through Lazio - VF7

 In additional to all this, the ‘Tuscia’ is also an area which features a great number of natural wonders, due to its volcanic nature.
-Your route starts from Lake Bolsena, Italy’s biggest volcanic lake, a walk around the volcanic crater lake of Vico is a must, and perhaps you can refresh yourself at the ‘gelato’ waterfalls!
+Your route starts from Lake Bolsena, Italy’s biggest volcanic lake, and one of the stages goes through the volcano of Vico, one of the highlights of the area.
+A walk along the shores of the volcanic crater lake of Vico is a must!
+And closer to Rome, perhaps you can refresh yourself at the ‘gelato’ waterfalls!

 Of course the closer you get to Rome, the busier it will be.
 For that reason you will have to chose your route carefully.
 Some busier parts can possibly be avoided using the public transport.
 However we have already selected the quietest routes, and even within the city boundaries of Rome you’ll be walking in beautiful forests.

 The official route can be divided into 7 (8) stages: from Bolsena (Orvieto) to Montefiascone; from Montefiascone to Viterbo; from Viterbo to Vetralla; from Vetralla to Sutri; from Sutri to Campagnano; from Campagnano to Isola Farnese (or La Storta); from Isola Farnese to Rome.
 But many other interesting options and detours are possible.
 Please contact us to know about the actual possibilities.

 This is a moderately challenging tour which is suitable for experienced walkers with a good general physical condition.
 Through the extensive footpath network of the area, roughly following the traces of the Via Francigena, one of Europe’s most important ‘highways’ in medieval times, you walk from village to village, a full immersion in the ‘Tuscia’, the Etruscan heartland, just north of Rome.

 Optional Extra Day(s)